DaveSpe/homework/documents/Infrastructure.md

         - CA
 ```

 ## PSQL RDS

+The CloudFormatiom stack for the RDS creation can be found in the `cloudFormationStacks` folder in the [2-rds.yaml](./../cloudFormationStacks/2-rds.yaml) file.<br>

 It is my assumption that the RDS instance is the primary data store for the application and that only logic is handled by the web application. <br>
 In addition to to this I only opted to use a single RDS instance.
-It may be a neccessary to implement an additional reporting, or read replica in the primary Region.<br>
+It may be a necessary to implement an additional reporting, or read replica in the primary Region.<br>

-In addition to this I have implemented a DisasterRecovery scenario where a small read replica database is deploy and replicated to in another AWS region. <br>
+This will all depend on the use case for this application.

-As defined in the VPC When the value of `DisasterRecovery` set to `yes`, the CloudFormation template creates a cross region RDS PSQL read replica, KMS replica, and Secrets replica.
+As defined in the VPC When the value of `DisasterRecovery` set to `yes`, the CloudFormation template creates a cross region RDS PSQL read replica, KMS replica, and Secrets replica. <br>
 The `KMS` key is use to encrypt RDS data at rest.

-The public tier hosts the load balancer and
-If the company chooses

 `Route 53` handles the DNS entries and mapping to the Elastic Beanstalk IP Load Balancer.<br>
-The `Certificate Manager` handles the https certificates for the DNS zone required to acept encrypted web traffic destined for the Web Application.<br>
+The `Certificate Manager` handles the https certificates for the DNS zone required to accept encrypted web traffic destined for the Web Application.<br>

 ## Security and Compliance